 What is false labor?

-False labor is a tricky beast.
+Prodromal labor is a tricky beast.
 For many women, it feels totally real—painful and strong.
 But it isn’t the real thing.
-The practice contractions may dilate or soften your cervix a bit, but they don’t lead to imminent birth.
+The contractions may dilate or soften your cervix a bit, but they don’t lead to imminent birth.

 Why you want to avoid false alarms

-It’s totally and completely normal to have non-labor contractions of this kind—it doesn’t mean anything is wrong with you or your body.
+It’s totally and completely normal to have non-labor contractions or experience false labor and worry that you’re going to go into labor soon.
+Many women will have false alarms and head to the hospital only to be sent home.
 Still, false labor can cause quite a bit of unnecessary anxiety, worry, and panic in expectant parents.
 When you’re waiting to meet your baby, every tiny twinge can leave you thinking, “is this it?”

 Although it isn’t a problem, problems can follow.
 Lost sleep, canceled activities, and pointless trips to the hospital or birth center can all result from false labor scares.
 Who wants to spend time sitting in a tiny hospital triage room, just to be told you’re at 1 cm with rapidly diminishing contractions?
 Yeah, no one.